Chapter 9:

 The Day "Ms. Perfect" Snapped and Tricked the Manga Club Into Going to Another World as Supporting Characters for her Chosen One Antics

-There was an Igasu before Room 1408 as I approached it.
-Upon noticing me, she hopped over to me.
-She carried a basket thrice her size upon her back.
+As I approached the lukewarm comfort of a foreign bed, I found an Igasu standing before the door of Room 1408.
+Upon noticing me, she hopped towards me.
+She carried a basket thrice her size on her back.
 “Hello!”
-She said.
+She greeted.
 “Is something wrong?”

 I shook my head.
 I’d done my best to memorize the way back as we were herded for dinner earlier, but I’d still gotten lost for a bit.
 I was freezing.
 On second thought, it’d be marginally less stupid to tell her this.
 “Cold.”